jakob-bagterp/browserist/docs/user-guide/navigation/window-size.md

 ---
 title: How to Adjust Window Size in Browser Automation
 description: Learn how to resize of the browser window using Browserist.
-Includes code examples.
+Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Navigation